 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information.

 The UAE has a low incidence of crime.
-Petty crime, including pickpocketing and bag snatching, occurs but is still relatively rare.
+Petty crime, including pickpocketing and bag snatching, occurs but is relatively rare.

 Incidents of physical and verbal harassment and sexual assault of women occur.
 You should avoid walking alone after dark in isolated places, including pedestrian underpasses.
 See our Women page.